-Portfolio manager Indriatti van Hien discusses why undervalued UK stocks have never looked more compelling.
+Portfolio Manager Indriatti van Hien discusses why undervalued UK stocks have never looked more compelling.

 - Markets have started to price in expectations for higher inflation, stronger economic growth and a withdrawal of quantitative easing.
-We have recently seen weakness from sectors that had outperformed during the pandemic such as technology stocks.
+We have recently seen weakness from sectors that had outperformed during the pandemic, such as technology stocks.

-After two years of COVID-dominated news flow, the spotlight has moved, with inflation and interest rate hikes likely to take centre stage in the year ahead.
+After two years of COVID-dominated news flow, the spotlight has moved, with inflation and interest rate hikes likely to take center stage in the year ahead.
 The Bank of England’s decision to increase interest rates late last year, albeit to still lower than pre-COVID levels, underlines our view that it is not just investors who are more concerned about persistent inflation than the adverse impact of new COVID strains on developed, and vaccinated, economies.
 Central bankers are worried too.

 Markets have already started to price in yield curve steepening in line with expectations for higher inflation and economic growth.
-Figure 1 shows the ‘darlings of the quantitative easing trade’ such as technology stocks have started underperforming.
+Figure 1 shows that the "darlings of the quantitative easing trade" such as technology stocks have started underperforming.
 Unlike the unprecedented global pandemic, there is a well-precedented playbook that comes with a rates cycle; sell your tech and consumer staples and buy banks, miners and cheap cyclical stocks.
 Will interest rate rises prove to be the catalyst for a snap back of that oh-so-stretched elastic between value and growth stocks?
-Will this force investors to turn away from the tech-heavy indices in the US and return to the UK market?
+Will this force investors to turn away from the tech-heavy indices in the U.S. and return to the UK market?
 The UK market with its materially higher benchmark weightings to commodities and financials versus other global equity indices, provides investors with a fertile hunting ground for those looking to benefit from potential opportunities arising from higher interest rates.

 Source: MSCI, IBES, Morgan Stanley Research, Janus Henderson Investors analysis, as at 31 December 2021.
 Past performance is not a guide to future performance.
 Chart reproduced with permission.
 Note: average relative valuations use 12-month forward data where available and trailing data where forward PE is not available.

 Once investors reach the shores of the UK equity market, they will find not just the behemoths of traditional value investing, but also some multinationals currently trading at significant discounts to international peers (courtesy of Brexit).
-Beaten-up UK domestic retail, travel and leisure stocks look primed for earnings recovery, trading at a ‘double discount’ (courtesy of Brexit and COVID).
+Beaten-up UK domestic retail, travel and leisure stocks look primed for earnings recovery, trading at a "double discount" (courtesy of Brexit and COVID).
 Potentially manna from heaven for investors searching for both value and growth.

 Negative headlines around Brexit negotiations, the Irish protocol in particular, a government running low on goodwill with the public and impending tax rate rises continue to dampen sentiment towards the UK market.
-This, coupled with some very muted earnings forecasts for the year ahead, which look incongruous given the above-trend UK GDP growth forecast for 2022, suggest that the ‘spring is coiled’ and that after years of underperformance the UK equity market could well be ready to shine again.
+This, coupled with some very muted earnings forecasts for the year ahead, which look incongruous given the above-trend UK GDP growth forecast for 2022, suggest that the "spring is coiled" and that, after years of underperformance, the UK equity market could well be ready to shine again.
 If not now, when?

 Steepening yield curve: a yield curve graph plots the yields of similar quality bonds against their maturities.
 A steepening yield curve typically indicates that investors expect rising inflation and stronger economic growth.